EragonJ/Kaku/README.md

 1. Use node 5.1.1
 2. `npm i`
 3. `npm i electron-prebuilt@0.36.0 -g` - Install **electron** command
-4. On Linux you need to install `libavahi-compat-libdnssd-dev`

 **IMPORTANT NOTE :** If you are going to build Kaku for **Windows** build, you need to use the following command instead because some dependent modules need the flag to do some platform specific things.